 In this work, we have presented a mapping from a Tanner graph to a bipartite simple graph so as to facilitate the use of a graph operation known as ELC during iterative, graphbased decoding.
 ELC modifies locally the structure (i.e., the edges) of a graph, without changing the associated code, thus generating the entire orbit (all systematic parity-check matrices) of the code.
-We have identified and described how ELC may induce graph isomorphism, and how this is linked to code automorphism, i.e., to Aut(C).
-We have also defined a notion of Tanner graph isomorphism (row-equivalence of parity-check matrices), and shown the relationship to the corresponding trivial (in terms of decoding) subgroup of Aut(C).
-This gives a natural relationship with SPA-PD (a state-of-the-art decoding algorithm for HDPC codes) which improves decoding by employing random permutations from Aut(C) during decoding.
+We have identified and described how ELC may induce graph isomorphism, and how this is linked to code automorphism, i.e., to $Aut(\mathcal{C})$.
+We have also defined a notion of Tanner graph isomorphism (row-equivalence of parity-check matrices), and shown the relationship to the corresponding trivial (in terms of decoding) subgroup of $Aut(\mathcal{C})$.
+This gives a natural relationship with SPA-PD (a state-ofthe-art decoding algorithm for HDPC codes) which improves decoding by employing random permutations from Aut(C)during decoding.

 The concept of isomorphic ELC operations has been generalized to a weight-bounding application of ELC, WB-ELC.
 All possible instances of WB-ELC due to single and double application of ELC on a graph are classified, where we show that all double instances occur on adjacent edges.
-This locality improves search time (to find a random WB-ELC operation on a graph).
+This locality improves search time.
 We described the usage of ELC (and WB-ELC) to improve iterative SISO decoding of HDPC codes.
-Generally, the orbit of a code contains many matrices which are less suitable for SPA decoding (specifically, non-sparse matrices), so the generalization to WB-ELC is a valuable extension of the scope of SISO HDPC decoding.
+Generally, the orbit of a code contains many matrices which are less suitable for SPA decoding, so the generalization to WB-ELC is a valuable extension of the scope of SISO HDPC decoding.
 To facilitate the convergence of the decoder, we also proposed a novel edge-local damping rule, tailored to our graph-local context.
-Extensive simulation data showed a consistent gain of SPA-ELC and SPA-WBELC over SPA, and that SPA-WBELC competes closely with the performance of SPA-PD when $Aut(\mathcal{C})$ is large and outperforms SPA-PD when $Aut(\mathcal{C})$ is small or trivial.
+Extensive simulation data showed a consistent gain of SPA-ELC and SPA-WBELC over SPA, and that SPA-WBELC competes closely with the performance of SPA-PD when Aut(C) is large and outperforms SPA-PD when Aut(C) is small or trivial.